How to Perform Software Product Testing: Process & Example

 the parameters

 Let’s see how to test at each stage.
-This is product test process, method, or life-cycle at each stage.
+This is a product test process, method, or life cycle at each stage.

 Stage #1) Product Introduction

-Since this is the first time TrackFast would be going out into the market, the idea is to make a good first impression.
+Since this is the first time TrackFast will be going out into the market, the idea is to make a good first impression.
 So leave no stone unturned.
 Test everything and from every angle.
-In addition to that, lay the foundation for future testing.
+In addition, it lays the foundation for future testing.

 A good test strategy at this point should include the following:

-• Tests that compare TrackFast with the competition (ideally this is the job of product owners but as a tester we can add our two cents.
-Also, this step is easier if the software has some peers already.
-For example: It is easy to compare TrackFast with Bugzilla or JIRA or other legacy systems.
+• Tests that compare TrackFast with the competition (ideally this is the job of product owners but as a tester, we can add our two cents.
+This step is easier if the software has some peers already.
+For example: It is easy to compare TrackFast with Bugzilla, JIRA, or other legacy systems.
 But let us say I am creating an app that does something unusual like being able to predict when a baby is hungry or cranky :), it might be hard to find an application that you can use as a baseline)

-• Tests for ease of installation, set up and getting-up-to-speed
+• Tests for ease of installation, set-up, and getting up to speed

 • Tests for performance, security, and usability

-• Integration Tests if it interfaces with other systems.
-A simple integration example is that Defect tracking systems often interact with email clients to send notifications
+• Integration Tests to see if it interfaces with other systems.
+A simple integration example is that Defect-tracking systems often interact with email clients to send notifications

-• Plan for regression– It is a good idea to flag or mark critical tests that you think will be a part of future regression cycles and think about automating them for future releases
+• Plan for regression – It is a good idea to flag or mark critical tests that you think will be part of future regression cycles and think about automating them for future releases

 • Plan for known issues (are you going to be adding them to the backlog or handling them as CRs, etc.)

-• Flexibility to change when the product progresses to the next life cycle stage.
+• Flexibility to change as the product progresses to the next life cycle stage.

-In this stage, though there is a piece of the product ready at the end of 2-4 week sprints, most often every sprint does not result in shipped code.
-Therefore, never consider last sprint testing ‘done-and-delivered’.
+At this stage, though, there is a piece of the product ready at the end of each 2-4 week sprint, most often not every sprint results in shipped code.
+Therefore, never consider the last sprint testing ‘done-and-delivered’.
 Repeat critical tests with every sprint until release.
-With each sprint, test the entire product that you have until that point.
+With each sprint, test the entire product that you have up to that point.

 Stage #2) Product Growth

-After the initial project introduction, if all goes well, expect an influx of activity because Product Growth is a fast paced lane.
-You are now swimming along with the big sharks and unless you keep up, you get gobbled down.
+After the initial project introduction, if all goes well, expect an influx of activity because Product Growth is a fast-paced lane.
+You are now swimming along with the big sharks and unless you keep up, you will get gobbled down.

-The product testing strategy should work with the pace that the software development is proceeding and should not become a bottleneck.
+The product testing strategy should work with the pace at which the software development is proceeding and should not become a bottleneck.

 These can help:

 • Keep in mind the long-term goals of the project.
-It is not about getting-it-over-with now.
-It is about living with the features and thriving with them.
+It’s not about getting it over with now.
+It’s about living with the features and thriving with them.

 • Automate Regression and strengthen it Create an automated regression suite in place so you are not left with untested landmines in your system

 • Keep usability and site design central to your testing.
-Because the more features we add, the cleaner the site should look
+The more features we add, the cleaner the site should look

-• Keep in touch with the competition and know the product vision
+• Stay in touch with the competition and learn about the product vision

-• Adapt pair testing, for immediate feedback and fixing.
+• Adopt pairing testing for immediate feedback and fixing.
 Include the product owner when possible

 • Plan for changes and known issues

-• Try to get your hands on the customer feedback and check if they are can be tracked as enhancement suggestion to keep the growth constant. (once again, this is not the primary responsibility of the QA team, but everyone counts)
+• Try to get your hands on the customer feedback and see if they can be tracked as enhancement suggestions to keep the growth constant.
+(Once again, this is not the primary responsibility of the QA team, but every one counts)

 Stage #3) Product Maturity